Different types of social work

 Military and Veterans Social Work

 Social workers who work with active military, veterans, and their families provide essential services for one of the country’s most vulnerable populations.
 These social workers help military and veterans cope with chronic or life-changing injuries, mitigate the effects of PTSD, obtain financial assistance, and find a civilian job after being discharged.
 Given the need for social workers qualified to work with this special population, you could be employed in a number of settings such as: military bases and hospitals, mental health clinics, addictions facilities, community centers and medical facilities.
 Are you comfortable working with someone who has gone through a traumatic experience?
 Do you harbor any negative feelings about the military?
+This social worker career path could be a rewarding option.

 Explore Certification, Experience, and Education Requirements

-After you decide which social work field to specialize in, the next step is to look into the requirements for working in that capacity.
+After you decide which social work career path to specialize in, the next step is to look into the requirements for working in that capacity.
 Make sure you understand what it takes to work as a licensed social worker in your chosen field.
 Different positions may have unique requirements in terms of licensing, experience, and education.
 Check with your state’s Board of Social Worker Examiners to learn about licensing requirements where you live and/or intend to work.

 You should also look at advertised job openings to learn more about the requirements employers seek.
 This can help you chart your career path by comparing your current qualifications with those needed to practice in a specific field.
 Job boards, like the ones below, are a great place to start exploring certification, licensure, experience, and education requirements for different types of social workers: